- Bento Lunch Box Container Reviews – Seeking Only the Best!

 - Bento Box: Rubbermaid LunchBlox® Sandwich Kit and Fasten+Go™

 - The Winners: What Bento Boxes Would I Actually Buy?

 If I’ve packed over 1,000 lunches in bento boxes, do I get to be an expert yet?
 (We love packing dinner leftovers for lunch the next day!)

-That’s five years straight for one child plus three more years for another one, plus many odd days for summer camp, road trips traveling with the whole family, and excursions like zoo trips and baseball games (and seven days packing for three kids, if anyone is counting – and by the way, three is SO much more to juggle than two!
-It’s crazy how often we’re running out of containers all of a sudden!).
+That’s five years straight for one child plus three more years for another one, plus many odd days for summer camp, road trips traveling with the whole family, and excursions like zoo trips and baseball games…and then the kids started packing lunches themselves after I trained them to cook.
+Score for everyone!

-It feels like a lot of lunches, and I have some pretty strong opinions about the bento style lunch boxes, both stainless steel and plastic, that I’ve been able to run through the gauntlet the past few years.
+It still feels like a lot of lunch experience, and I have some pretty strong opinions about the bento style lunch boxes, both stainless steel and plastic, that I’ve been able to run through the gauntlet the past decade.